junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 The young voice stops him behind his back, "You can call me 'Ani' now, if you want."

-"And one more thing, I'd like you stay here, when the sun rises and the sky turns blue."
+"And one more thing, I'd like you to stay here, when the sun rises and the sky turns blue."

 "I'd like that, too."